jesperingels/weekly-nerd-1819/weekly-mingle/README.md

 ## Overview

 ## Weekly Nerd - Maaike van Cruchten en Brit Wijnmaalen
 Maaike and Brit gave a talk about how and why to 'sketchnote'.
 The visual aspect helps you remember things better.
+It also really helps with your drawing skills!
+Being able to express yourself in drawing can always come in handy, since an image can tell more than a tousand words.
 <details>
     <summary>Sketchnotes</summary>